nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 ### A special note for scripters of other screen readers

-Some of the concepts described in this document are same across different screen readers, such as objects, windows, events, accessibility API and so on.
+Some of the concepts described in this document are the same across different screen readers, such as objects, windows, events, accessibility API and so on.
 However, there are important things to be aware of when writing or porting scripts:

 * Unlike some screen readers, NVDA does not have a formal specification or an object model as defined by documentation in other screen readers.
 * The code you write will run inside the same runtime environment as the screen reader itself, thus you can perform things such as obtain focused object directly, modify NVDA's functionality and even replace NVDA functions and classes with your own.
 * Python, and consequently, NVDA is an object-oriented system.
 In other words, most of your code will consist of defining classes and objects which are than picked up by NVDA at runtime.
 * Unlike scripting engines for some screen readers, there is no special hack involved when you wish to provide a feature that'll work in all applications.
 * Unlike scripting engines for some screen readers, you are not limited to libraries that come with screen readers; as a Python-based program, you can use any python module(s) that fits your needs.
-For example, a popular module used to interface with web applications is JSON (JavaScript Object Notation) module, which isn't bundled with older NVDA versions prior to 2017.3.
+For example, a popular module used to interface with web applications is JSON (JavaScript Object Notation) module, which isn't bundled with NVDA versions prior to 2017.3.
 You need to bundle external Python libraries yourself.

 ### A special note about Windows Store version of NVDA

 As of NVDA 2018.1, foundation has been laid to let NVDA run as a Windows Store application.
 Once the Windows Store version of NVDA is published to Microsoft Store, users running Windows 10 can go to Store and obtain NVDA.
-However, there are restrictions that comes with this version of NVDA, notably add-ons cannot run in this environment.
-Thus, if you need to run or write NVDA add-ons, you need to use the classic desktop version of NVDA, available from nvaccess.org website.
+However, there are restrictions that come with this version of NVDA, notably add-ons cannot run in this environment.
+Thus, if you need to run or write NVDA add-ons, you need to use the classic desktop version of NVDA, available from the [nvaccess.org website](https://www.nvaccess.org/).

 ### A very important note about migrating custom extension code to development scratchpad

-If you are coming from NVDA 2018.4 or earlier, you may recall that you are able to run extension modules inside folders stored in user configuration directory (e.g. appModules).
+If you are coming from NVDA 2018.4 or earlier, you may recall that you are able to run extension modules inside folders stored in the user configuration directory (e.g. appModules).
 This functionality has been revised in NVDA 2019.1 as follows:

-1. NVDA will no longer load extension code stored in the following subdirectories of user configuration folder: appModules, brailleDisplayDrivers, globalPlugins, synthDrivers.
+1. NVDA will no longer load extension code stored in the following subdirectories of the user configuration folder: appModules, brailleDisplayDrivers, globalPlugins, synthDrivers.
-	* If you find that code inside these folders are no longer working as of NVDA 2019.1, the above reason is why.
+	* If you find that code inside these folders is no longer working as of NVDA 2019.1, the above reason is why.
 2. You must enable development scratchpad functionality (reserved for developers) if you wish to load custom extension code.
 To do so:
-	1. With NVDA 2019.1 running, go to NVDA menu/Preferences/settings/Advanced.
+	1. With NVDA 2019.1 (or later) running, go to NVDA menu/Preferences/settings/Advanced.
-	2. You must check "I understand that changing these settings may cause NVDA to function incorrectly" checkbox.
+	2. You must check "I understand that changing these settings may cause NVDA to function incorrectly".
 	3. You must check "Enable loading custom code from Developer Scratchpad directory".
 	4. Select OK.
-3. You must store code that were formerly housed in the above list of subdirectories inside corresponding subdirectories of scratchpad folder.
+3. You must store code that was formerly housed in the above list of subdirectories inside corresponding subdirectories of the scratchpad folder.
-4. If you need to use NVDA 2018.4 and would like to use custom code, you must not remove subdirectories from user configuration directory, otherwise go ahead and remove the folders listed in item 1.
+4. If you need to use NVDA 2018.4 and would like to use custom code, you must not remove the above listed subdirectories from the user configuration directory.
+Otherwise go ahead and remove the folders listed in item 1.

+## Add-on Basics

-## What are Add-ons?
+### What are Add-ons?

-Add-ons are additional packages that extend NVDA's functionality or support for programs.
+Add-ons are additional small programs that extend NVDA's functionality or support for applications.
 This may include adding global features, enhancing support for an application, or adding support for newer braille displays or speech synthesizers.

-Add-ons may contain more than one module.
-The following is a general description of add-on module types.
+Note: add-ons are sometimes called "Plugins", especially in the [NVDA Developer Guide].
+In general, we will call them add-ons in this guide for the sake of clarity, but just be aware that they are the same thing.

+A fully constructed add-on will consist of the add-on Python code itself, contained in one or more modules (more on that in the next section), and usually some documentation, and other support files.
+If that sounds daunting: don't worry, we will start small, with examples, and only with Python code.
+The rest of the support structure for an add-on will come later.

-### Add-on Module Types
+### What Are Add-on Modules?

+Add-ons can act globally (across all of NVDA), in a specific application or program, or behind the scenes (at the hardware level).
+We call these three major areas "modules".
+Every add-on contains at least one module, which is just one or more Python files designed to act in one of those three specific areas.
+Additionally, if it makes sense for the add-on you are developing, your add-on can include more than one module.
+For example, if your add-on provides better accessibility for a specific application, but also provides global commands that work anywhere in NVDA, you would be using two modules.

 Currently, NVDA supports these add-on module types: